ulahvinovich/Term-Project-Group-4/README.md

 ## Usage
 - Visit the deployed application in your browser.
 - Log in as an admin to manage inventory or as a user to track items.
 - Add, update, delete, and search inventory items using the Material UI Data Grid interface.
+##  Contributors
+- Mike Henke
+- Benjamin Amoussou
+- Katkoe Teko
+- Patrick Nikiema
+- Uladzimir Lahvinovich